Lord8814/Project-Robot-Python/README.md

 # Project-Robot-Python
-Some Python functions that we use to control the arm of a robot powered by 4 motors.
+Some Python functions that we created during a NSI class project to control the arm of a robot powered by 4 motors.